foundling/Python-Book/templates/chapters/iterables_exercises.md

         'lilly99'
     ]

-Hint: you will find the for loop construct useful here, as well as using some data type to hold intermediate values during the loop.
+Hint: you will find the `for` loop useful here, as well as using some data type to hold intermediate values during the loop.

 #### Ex.
 0 - Upper Case